hachok/eriks/README.md

 ## Eriks

-The compare page with the possibility to show/hide, remove the product.
+The compare page with the possibility to show/hide, remove products.

 ## Installation